Peg Leg Porker

 Snow’s BBQ

 Overall Rating and is it worth a visit: 10/10.
 It is absolutely worth the visit and the early arrival time, as it’s a fun experience from start to finish.
-This should be a stop along any BBQ enthusiasts tour, especially while the famous Tootsie Tomanetz is still smoking up her magic while overseeing the pits.
-Get there well before opening, ideally at least by 5:30 or 6:00 AM, if you want a chance to try everything they have, otherwise be prepared to have your available options reduced down to simply what hasn’t already sold out.
-We got there at 7:39 AM after a slow start leaving out of Austin that morning, and ended up being number 281 in line, much to the disappointment of the group for our having not made the sacrifice to get there earlier.
+This should be a stop along any BBQ enthusiast’s tour, especially while the famous Tootsie Tomanetz is still smoking up her magic while overseeing the pits.
+Get there well before opening, ideally at least by 5:30 or 6:00 AM, if you want a chance to try everything they have; otherwise, be prepared to have your available options reduced down to simply what hasn’t already sold out.
+We got there at 7:39 AM after a slow start leaving out of Austin that morning, and ended up being number 281 in line, much to the disappointment of the group for our not having made the sacrifice to get there earlier.
 That said, we had a great time waiting for the food by talking to our line mates next to us and enjoying the free beer and Bloody Marys provided by Snow’s while you wait.
 When our turn in line finally came at 2:20 PM, all that remained was the sausage, but we were just happy there was anything left at all after our almost 7 hours of waiting.
-We grabbed our sausages to go and sit sat down in the pit yard and almost immediately we found ourselves in conversation with the staff members, who appreciated our dedication for hanging around so long, especially with the looming risk they would sell out before we got to the counter.
-As such, they reciprocated our risk averseness by passing out free shots for our group and hanging out with us while we ate.
+We grabbed our sausages to go and sat down in the pit yard, and almost immediately we found ourselves in conversation with the staff members, who appreciated our dedication for hanging around so long, especially with the looming risk they would sell out before we got to the counter.
+As such, they reciprocated our risk aversion by passing out free shots for our group and hanging out with us while we ate.

-While the sausage was basically perfection in tube form, the thing that blew me away the most was that when I looked over to the pits, both Tootsie and Kerry were there together spraying out the coolers and making sure the area was fully cleaned up for the day.
+While the sausage was basically perfection in tube form, the thing that blew me away the most was that when I looked over to the pits, both Tootsie and Kerry were there together, spraying out the coolers and making sure the area was fully cleaned up for the day.
 I 100% would have expected to see a lower-tier staff member doing these things, especially after those two have been working the pits all day, as well as entertaining the customers with photos and raffles, but instead, there they were taking care of the grunt work while the rest of the staff took a break with us.
-The image perfectly sums up the level of passion and love they both put into their barbecue and you can easily see how it translates into this crazy cult level following they’ve created.
+The image perfectly sums up the level of passion and love they both put into their barbecue, and you can easily see how it translates into the crazy cult level following they’ve created.

 Date Visited: 1/30/2021